swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// If the capacity of the rigid array isn't sufficient to accommodate the new
   /// elements, then this method triggers a runtime error.
   ///
-  /// If the uniquearray does not have sufficient capacity to hold enough elements,
+  /// If the `UniqueArray` does not have sufficient capacity to accommodate the
-  /// then this reallocates the array's storage to extend its capacity, using a
+  /// new elements, then this reallocates the array's storage to extend its
-  /// geometric growth rate.
+  /// capacity, using a geometric growth rate.
   ///
   /// - Parameters:
   ///    - newElements: The new elements to insert into the array.
 The buffer